 Event organisers should take account of Government guidance on Performing Arts when organising outdoor events with live performances, which are permitted from 11th July.
-Singing and wind and brass playing should be limited to professional contexts only.

-At this time, venues and event organisers should not permit indoor performances, including drama, comedy and music, to take place in front of a live audience.
-This is important to mitigate the risks of droplets and aerosol transmission - from either the performer(s) or their audience.
+From 15th August 2020, venues can permit indoor performances to socially distanced audiences, including drama, comedy and music.
+Performances must be in line with the Performing Arts Guidance.

 In addition, some large-scale concerts and festivals are unlikely to be feasible practically and economically under this current guidance (such as many of those represented by the Concert Promoters Association, The Association of Festival Organisers and the Association of Independent Festivals).
 Where permitted, some forms of smaller event, such as jazz and classical concerts, may be able to adapt to this guidance and manage social distancing.
 This guidance will remain under review with DCMS and will be revisited as the government regulation around social distancing and alert status evolves.